dr-leo/pandaSDMX/description.rst

 Here, we have used the factory function 'client'.
 It instantiates the 'Client' class using the values hard-coded in pandasdmx.providers.

-Step 2: Get the available dataflows and download interesting datasets
+Step 2: Get the available dataflows and identify interesting datasets
 -----------------------------------------------------------------------

 Now that we have an SDMX client for Eurostat, we call its 'get_dataflows' method to download the complete list of dataflows.
-A dataflow is essentially a table of all available datasets referenced by their flow references plus a human-readable description.
+A dataflow is essentially a tuple describing a dataset.
+Its main fields are a flow reference ('flowref')and a human-readable description ('title').
 Eurostat offers about 4500 datasets.
-Downloading the complete list may take a while.
+Downloading the complete list of dataflows may take a while.

 ::